 Throughout Latin America there are millions of farmers who have traditionally lacked the sophistication and resources to gain market access.
-Locked into a vicious cycle of poverty, they also lack the knowledge to control quality and stay abreast of market trends.
-El Salvador is creating multi-function markets where farmers can directly sell their produce at a fair profit and become better informed at the same time.
+Not only are they locked into a vicious cycle of poverty, but they lack the knowledge to control quality and stay abreast of market trends.
+In order to come to grips with this multi-faceted problem, El Salvador is creating multi-function markets where farmers can directly sell their produce at a fair profit and become better informed at the same time.

 The market which opened on 18 November in San Martin, El Salvador, serves as an example of this concept.
 The project was undertaken by the Salvadoran ministry of agriculture with support from the government of Japan.
 Farmers who use the market not only gain access to a stall from which they can sell their products, but are able to obtain information from agricultural experts located at the market.

 The goal of the project is not only to improve the earnings of farmers, but make them aware of technological advances and market trends.
 Given the fact that most farmers cannot tend their crops and be present at the market on the same day, the market primarily functions on Friday, Saturday, and Sunday.
 On those days farmers sell their fresh produce either at retail or wholesale prices depending on the volume sold.

 At the inauguration of the facility, Salvadoran agriculture minister Urrutia Loucel stated that the market will not only supply space for selling produce, but will become a true agribusiness centre.
 Several agricultural services will be available at the market.
 For example, the Agricultural Development Bank (BFA, Spanish acronym) will have a presence there.

 Bank officials see their new location as very attractive because it gives them direct access to the population they are mandated to serve: small farmers, micro businesses, and agricultural cooperatives.
 In an effort to overcome chronic problems with default, the bank will also provide farmers and small business owners with technical assistance on how to manage their assets.